fajril/pyscnomics/README.md

 - And much more...

 ## Quick Start
-Create a new file `sample.py` with the following code:
+Create a new file, in this case named `sample.py` with the following code:

 ```python
 from pyscnomics.dataset.object_sample import generate_contract_sample